conventional-changelog/standard-version/README.md

 This will prefix your tags to look something like `@scope/package@2.0.0`

-If you do not want to have any tag prefix you can use the `-t` flag without value.
+If you do not want to have any tag prefix you can use the `-t` flag and provide it with an **empty string** as value.

+> Note: simply -t or --tag-prefix without any value will fallback to the default 'v'

 ### CLI Help